vthurimella/Lockpic/README.md

 Lockpic
 =======

-Lockpic is a ubuntu tool that takes a photo with your webcam everytime you login to your computer.
-This tool also works both when you lock your screen and when you first login to your computer.
+Lockpic is a ubuntu app that takes a photo with your webcam everytime you login to your computer.
+This app also works both when you lock your screen and when you first login to your computer.

 Dependencies